nayname/IAMY/roadmap/design.md

 ## Project Overview

-The primary objective of our project is to enhance the determinism, reliability, and overall accuracy of large language models (LLMs), especially tailored for mission-critical applications in financial services, beginning with smart contract generation.
+The primary objective of our project is to enhance the determinism, reliability, and overall accuracy of large language models (LLMs), especially tailored for mission-critical applications (beginning with smart contract generation).
 This document outlines the methodologies, strategies, and technical processes we employ to achieve these objectives.

 ## Automated Smart Contract Generation